-Since our Promoters, Mr. Thomas Muthoot, Mr. Thomas John Muthoot and Mr. Thomas George Muthoot are also directors of our Company, please refer to the section of Civil proceedings against our Directors on page 415.
+Since our Promoters, Mr. Thomas Muthoot, Mr. Thomas John Muthoot and Mr. Thomas George Muthoot are also directors of our Company, please refer to the section of Civil proceedings against our Directors on page 413 of this Draft Prospectus.

 (c) Tax proceedings